lr1021/Option_Pricing_Numerical_Methods/README.md

 The following numerical methods have been implemented:

-1. **Binomial Option Pricing Model (Cox-Ross-Rubinstein Model)**
+1. **Binomial Option Pricing Model**
-   - A tree-based method to model the evolution of the underlying asset's price and calculate the option price.
+   - A tree-based method to model the evolution of the underlying asset's price and calculate the price of the given option.

-2. **Finite Difference Methods (FDM)**
+2. **Implicit Finite Difference Method**
-   - Techniques to solve partial differential equations (PDEs) related to option pricing, including the explicit, implicit, and Crank-Nicolson methods.
+   - A numerical solution to the Black and Scholes differential equation to price the given option.

+3. **Explicit Finite Difference Method**
+   - A numerical solution to the Black and Scholes differential equation to price the given option with simplified calculation (no inversion of matrices) based on assumption that first and second order partial derivatives of option price with respect to underlying asset price are very similar between adjacent time steps.

-3. **Monte Carlo Simulation**
+4. **Monte Carlo Simulation**
-   - A stochastic method used to simulate the underlying asset's price paths and calculate the option price by averaging the payoffs.
+   - A stochastic method used to simulate the underlying asset's price paths and calculate the price of the given option by taking the average of the final payoffs.

 ## Dependencies